anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The best way to pay for a lovely moment is to enjoy it.
+Quote: Price is what you pay.
+Value is what you get.

-By: Richard Bach
+By: Warren Buffett